 Antique Store WooCommerce Theme– this template will help you to make an antique website really remarkable in thanks to the huge slider and banner images.
 Products are represented on the white layer and supplied with green call-to-action banners.
 On hovering over “Featured Products” you’ll see their related star rating.

 Antique Items WooCommerce Theme– this theme has cutting edge features to help you create an appealing e-commerce website.
 Fancy image galleries, audio & video options, an online chat option, social sharing buttons, and a contact form – everything you need is already included.
 The sidebar menu makes navigation smooth and easy, as well as a back to top button and dropdown cart.
 Product images shown against the light background are complemented with color accents.
 Wooden texture adds a specifically natural and organic feel to the layout.

 Treasuria – Antique and Vintage WooCommerce Theme– this fully editable theme will definitely help you illustrate your vintage collectibles on the web well.
 Treasuria has simple documentation, ultra-clean code, and 24/7 support.
 Multiple product badges, star ratings and crossed pricing are intended to help you demonstrate featured products in an attractive manner.
 Pre-loaded with a fully responsive design and cross-browser compatibility, Treasuria also comes with a newsletter subscription which lets your visitors get all the news and store’s updates right to their inbox.

 In addition to the themes listed above, you can also look at more narrowly-specialized themes intended for the creation of stores that sell furniture (Magetique – Furniture, Furniture Responsive Magento Theme, Furniture Responsive Magento Theme), jewelry (Jewelrix), pieces of art (Art Store Responsive Magento Theme, Craftstamp – HandMade Art Store WooCommerce Theme), coins (Collectible coins) and countless others.

 As you can see, it is not a challenge to create an online antiques shop regardless of if you are taking your first steps in this business or you’ve been engaged in it for some time.
-However, it is made even easier with qualified assistance.
+However, starting an antique business is even easier with qualified assistance.

 Do you know what celebrities think about antique and vintage items?
 Just look: